avest/z9debug/README.md

 feature was made possible by using the PHP-Parse library. (more info below)

 This software was first made publicly open source on GitHub in 2018.

-## Security

-Set the "password" or "remote_authentication" setting in the config_settings.php file.

-Assign a unique value to the "secret" setting in the config_settings.php file.

-Use HTTPS / SSL Certificate on the site that has debug.

-If using a remote authentication API call, use HTTPS / SSL certificate on the API site.

-For free SSL Certificates, check out [LetsEncrypt](https://letsencrypt.org).

-Use strong passwords.

-Consider obfuscating the folder name that has the debug software to make it hard to guess/detect.

-Be sure to prevent files located in the "sessions" folder from being viewable in a browser.

 ## TODO